-- Affirm the finding(s) of the original hearing authority; - Reverse finding(s) of the original hearing authority; - Reduce the sanction(s) of the original hearing authority; - Vice President for Academic and Student Services Appeal A subsequent appeal, which is permitted only in cases where suspension or dismissal is assigned by the original hearing authority, must be submitted to the Vice President of Academic and Student Services within 48 hours of the student receiving the previous appeal decision in writing, or by 9 a.m. on the next College business day if the deadline falls on a weekend or after 5:00 p.m. on a weekday.
-The Vice President of Academic and Student Services may either: - Affirm the finding(s) of the original hearing authority; - Reverse finding(s) of the original hearing authority; - Reduce the sanction(s) of the original hearing authority; - Uphold the appeal decision made by the Student Affairs Committee. - o The decision of the Vice President for Academic and Student Services on all hearing appeals resulting in suspension or dismissal is the final decision for the College.
+- o Affirm the finding(s) of the original hearing authority; - Reverse finding(s) of the original hearing authority; - Reduce the sanction(s) of the original hearing authority;

+• Vice President for Academic Affairs and Workforce Solutions Appeal

+A subsequent appeal, which is permitted only in cases where suspension or dismissal is assigned by the original hearing authority, must be submitted to the Vice President of Academic and Student Services within 48 hours of the student receiving the previous appeal decision in writing, or by 9 a.m. on the next College business day if the deadline falls on a weekend or after 5:00 p.m. on a weekday.
+The Vice President of Academic and Student Services may either:

+- Affirm the finding(s) of the original hearing authority; - $\circ \quad \text{Reverse finding(s) of the original hearing authority;} \\$ - o Reduce the sanction(s) of the original hearing authority; - o Uphold the appeal decision made by the Student Affairs Committee.

+The decision of the Vice President for Academic Affairs and Workforce Solutions on all hearing appeals resulting in suspension or dismissal is the final decision for the College.
 The decision of the Student Affairs Committee on all other appeals is the final decision for the College.
 Every effort will be made by all parties to expedite the disciplinary process.
 The time limitations specified for either party may be extended by written mutual agreement.
 If there is no written mutual agreement to extend the time limits set herein, the decision reached at the previous level shall be determined to be final.